n0rt0nthec4t/Nest_accfactory/README.md

 ## Configuration

-### Obtaining a Session Token for a Nest Account
+### Obtaining a Access Token for a Nest Account

 If you have a Nest account, you will need to obtain an access token from the Nest web app.
 Simply go to https://home.nest.com in your browser and log in.
 Once that's done, go to https://home.nest.com/session in your browser, and you will see a long string that looks like this:

 {"2fa_state":"enrolled","access_token":"XXX", ...}

-Simply set "SessionToken" in your Nest_config.json file to the value of "access_token" near the start of the string (the XXX), which will be a long sequence of letters, numbers and punctuation beginning with b.
+Simply set "access token" in your Nest_config.json file to the value of "access_token" near the start of the string (the XXX), which will be a long sequence of letters, numbers and punctuation beginning with b.
 There may be other keys labelled access_token further along in the string - please ignore these.

 **Do not log out of home.nest.com, as this will invalidate your credentials.
 Just close the browser tab**